futoin/specs/draft/ftn8.2_master_auth.md

     - do not lock on one method,
     - allow tradeoff between performance and extra security at use time.
-6. Secret exchange interval solely depends on Invoker, but AuthService may deactivate too old/too used keys (defined by configuration).
+6. Secret exchange interval solely depends on Invoker, but AuthService may deactivate too old or too used keys (defined by configuration).

 ## 2.2.
 Secure Master Secret exchange